TanmayMehta-ml/Quora-Question-Pairs/explanation.md

 ## Model Training

 Two machine learning models, XGBoost and Random Forest, are trained using the basic and advanced features as inputs.

-## Model Evaluation

-The models are evaluated using a confusion matrix to compare their performance.
-The best performing model is selected for deployment.

-## Saving the Model

-The Random Forest model is pickled and saved to be used later for predictions in the web application.

-## Function Definitions for Feature Extraction

-The notebook includes function definitions for preprocessing the text data and extracting both basic and advanced features from the question pairs.

 ## References